100rd/platform-design/README.md

 ## Compliance Checks

 A GitHub Actions workflow (`well-architected.yml`) runs [Checkov](https://github.com/bridgecrewio/checkov) against the Terraform code.
 Custom policies located in the `checkov-policies/` directory map to AWS Well-Architected Framework best practices.
+It also builds the `services/example-api` Docker image and scans it with [Trivy](https://github.com/aquasecurity/trivy).
+The workflow fails if any HIGH or CRITICAL vulnerabilities are found.